 Radford looks to extend streak vs Longwood

-BOTTOM LINE: Radford looks for its ninth straight win in the head-to-head series over Longwood.
-In its last eight wins against the Lancers, Radford has won by an average of 11 points.
+BOTTOM LINE: Radford looks for its 10th straight win in the head-to-head series over Longwood.
+In its last nine wins against the Lancers, Radford has won by an average of 10 points.
 Longwood's last win in the series came on Feb.
 27, 2016, a 92-81 victory.

-YOUTH MOVEMENT: Longwood has benefited heavily from its freshmen.
-Justin Hill, Juan Munoz, Christian Wilson and Jesper Granlund have combined to account for 64 percent of all Lancers points this season.
+FAB FRESHMEN: Longwood has benefited heavily from its freshmen.
+Juan Munoz, Justin Hill, Christian Wilson and Jesper Granlund have collectively accounted for 64 percent of all Lancers scoring this season.

-CREATING OFFENSE: Hill has either made or assisted on 46 percent of all Longwood field goals over the last three games.
-Hill has accounted for 15 field goals and 21 assists in those games.
+OFFENSIVE THREAT: Munoz has accounted for 43 percent of all Longwood field goals over the last three games.
+The senior guard has 19 field goals and 13 assists in those games.

+STREAK STATS: Longwood has lost its last three road games, scoring 65.7 points, while allowing 74 per game.

-ASSIST RATIOS: The Lancers have recently used assists to create buckets more often than the Highlanders.
-Radford has an assist on 42 of 78 field goals (53.8 percent) across its previous three games while Longwood has assists on 44 of 79 field goals (55.7 percent) during its past three games.
+ASSIST-TO-FG RATIO: The Lancers have recently gotten buckets via assists more often than the Highlanders.
+Radford has 42 assists on 79 field goals (53.2 percent) across its previous three matchups while Longwood has assists on 46 of 75 field goals (61.3 percent) during its past three games.

-DID YOU KNOW: Radford is rated second among Big South teams with an offensive rebound percentage of 33.5 percent.
-The Highlanders have averaged 11.8 offensive boards per game.
+TOUGH DEFENSE: Radford has held opposing teams to 63.3 points per game, the second-lowest figure among all Big South teams.
+The Highlanders have allowed a mere 59.7 points per game over their last three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25